synology-backup

 chmod 600 ~/.openclaw/.smb-credentials

-# Edit the file and add two lines:
+# Add two lines:

 # username=<your-synology-user>